-Asma Hanif climbed out of poverty to become a nurse and to create a poor in Baltimore, and then a shelter whe and takes care of indigent and victimized She provides them not only a home but a education, and counseling, and in this tim she's been taking masks and cleaning suphomeless of the city.
-The abusive men he have escaped from are an ever-present d money is a constant worry, but Hanif endo vital these services are to the women and to her.
+Asma Hanif climbed out of poverty to become a nurse and to create a free clinic for the poor in Baltimore, and then a shelter where she lives with and takes care of indigent and victimized Muslim women.
+She provides them not only a home but also medical care, education, and counseling, and in this time of pandemic, she's been taking masks and cleaning supplies to the homeless of the city.
+The abusive men her shelter's residents have escaped from are an ever-present danger and raising money is a constant worry, but Hanif endures, seeing how vital these services are to the women and children who come to her.

-when he was crushed by a truck that didn't have an audible back-up beeper.
+Lisa Hobbs' husband was on a work crew when he was crushed by a truck that didn't have an audible back-up beeper.
 When Kentucky's Occupational Safety and Health Administration (OSHA) ruled that no procedures had gone wrong, Hobbs channeled her grief into a campaign for workplace safety, despite hostility from the state.
-After years of her efforts, the federal OSHA office found that Kentucky was remiss not only in this incident but in many others.
+After vears of her efforts, the federal OSHA office found that Kentucky was remiss not only in this incident but in many others.
 The state is now trying to amend its safety regulations so other families don't lose loved ones in negligent workplaces.

-Lauren Leander is a nurse in Arizona wher family because she's working full-time response unit.
-When she heard that peop crisis is a hoax were rallying to demand the pandemic restrictions, she led a group of stand between the mob and the governor a powerful message of how real the crisis screamed insults, and a state senator call actors.
-Leander continues to speak out at the suffering and death she sees every day
+Lauren Leander is a nurse in Arizona who's isolated from her family because she's working full-time in a pandemic-response unit.
+When she heard that people who believe the crisis is a hoax were rallying to demand the governor lift anti-pandemic restrictions, she led a group of her fellow nurses to stand between the mob and the governor's office, conveying a powerful message of how real the crisis is.
+The mob screamed insults, and a state senator called the nurses actors.
+Leander continues to speak out about the reality of the suffering and death she sees every day.